iagoiagodev/Blackjack-Game/README.md

 ### File Structure

 - **index.html**: Contains the structure of the game, including buttons, display areas, and text elements.
-- **index.css**: Provides styling for the game, including colors, layout, and animations.
+- **style.css**: Provides styling for the game, including colors, layout, and animations.
-- **index.js**: Contains the logic for drawing cards, checking rules, and updating the interface.
+- **script.js**: Contains the logic for drawing cards, checking rules, and updating the interface.

 ### How It Works